Flute Quartet No. 1 (Mozart)

-Mozart's Flute Quartet No.1 in D Major, K. 285 is written for flute, violin, viola and cello.
-It is the first of three quartets written in Mannheim, Germany at the request of Ferdinand De Jean who was introduced to Mozart by Christian Cannabich.
-Mozart first mentioned his quartets in a letter to his father, Leopold Mozart on December 10, 1777, and the first quartet is dated December 25, 1777.
+Mozart's Flute Quartet No. 1 in D major, K. 285 is written for flute, violin, viola and cello.
+It is the first of three quartets written in Mannheim, Germany, at the request of Ferdinand De Jean who was introduced to Mozart by Christian Cannabich.
+Mozart first mentioned his quartets in a letter to his father, Leopold Mozart, on 10 December 1777, and the first quartet is dated 25 December 1777.

 Background

-Mozart spent three months in Mannheim with Cannabich where he established a professional relationship with the Mannheim Orchestra and its musical organizations.
+On his journey to Paris, Mozart spent three months in Mannheim with Cannabich where he established a professional relationship with the Mannheim Orchestra and its musical organizations.
 Mozart composed prolifically for the Mannheim Opera and Mannheim Orchestra which established him as a leading composer in Mannheim.
-Frederick the Great of Prussia and George III of England raised flute's status as a solo and chamber music instrument by studying flute and performing on it as a solo and chamber instrument.
+Frederick the Great of Prussia and George III of England raised the flute's status as a solo and chamber music instrument by studying flute and performing on it as a solo and chamber instrument.
 Time spent in Mannheim developed Mozart's "Mannheim Period" compositional style of figures and part writing specifically tailored to the character and qualities of the instrument.
-Mozart would write music that featured expansive, downwards sighing figures in its writing that were evocative of the musical style that performers in Mannheim were used to.
-These compositional mannerisms, along with uncharacteristically long and meticulous development sections in the first movement, proved Mozart's Flute Quartet No.1 to be a transitionary piece on his path to composing in Paris.
+Mozart wrote music that featured expansive, downwards sighing figures in its writing that were evocative of the musical style that performers in Mannheim were used to.
+These compositional mannerisms, along with uncharacteristically long and meticulous development sections in the first movement, proved Mozart's Flute Quartet No. 1 to be a transitionary piece on his path to composing in Paris.

 Analysis

-Movement 1
+I. Allegro

 Mozart wrote this flute quartet's first movement in the concertant style.
 This is a close predecessor of the "concerto" form that features a single instrument at the highest possible level of virtuosity and playability.
 Mozart focused on sonority and distinction between flute and strings as a way to isolate the main voice in the ensemble and spotlight the technical and musical capabilities of the flute.